Charmayne's Push Puppet Page

 Howdy Doody gang

-Flub-a-Dubclose-up of Flub's head with the spring Howdy DoodyHowdy Doody's microphone
+Flub-a-Dubclose-up of Flub's head with the spring Howdy on a green base Howdy DoodyHowdy Doody's microphone

 Bob Smith's Howdy Doody Gang